Mrrvm/os_lusiadas_2/content/grounds.md

 ## Rhizomatic methodologies for rewriting

 As it may seem unclear until now, my point in re-writing [[Os Lusíadas]] is not to criticise [[Luís de Camões]], as unfortunately his work is merely product of his time, as mine will be of mine.
-But rather to re-instrumentalise the symbolism and grandiosity in which the book has been positioned in contemporary society, to make amends with our past - first in a personal, and then on an educational level.
+But rather to re-instrumentalise the symbolism and grandiosity that has been positioned upon his book from the last centuries until now, making necessary amends with our past - first in a personal, and then on an educational level.
 Through the limited position I operate from - as a white Portuguese woman - the idea of "retelling our history" is biased and can be looked at dangerously from afar.
 Thus, the methodology I decide to use is of utmost importance.
 I intend to guide the process through the frameworks delineated by Édouard Glissant in Poetics of Relation.
 ### In rhizome

 The rhizome ...